solven-eu/kumite/README.md

 This project support building a platform to enable Bots to play Games.

+For full documentation visit [MkDocs](https://www.solven.eu/kumite/)

 ## Motivation

-1. Some people have fun coding efficient algorithms
+1. Some people have fun coding efficient algorithms.
-2. Other people have fun playing games (board-games and/or video-games)
+2. Other people have fun playing games (board-games and/or video-games).
-3. The intersection are people having fun coding algorithms playing games
+3. The intersection are people having fun coding algorithms playing games.
-4. Kumite wants to offer a platform to enable Algorithms to complete against each-others.
+4. Kumite offers a platform enabling Algorithms to complete against each-others.
+5. Coding algorithms is a nice way to learn coding, even more if you can compete with friends and co-learners.

 ## Quick-start

 *Do I need to be an experience developer to code my bot?*
 No, Kumite API is fairly simple to integrate.
 Even complex games can be implemented with simple strategies.

+*Can I play games before any coding?*
+Yes.
+To do so, browse our main [Contest-Server JS App](https://kumite-dev-d2844865d26b.herokuapp.com/) for [games](https://kumite-dev-d2844865d26b.herokuapp.com/html/games) and [contests](https://kumite-dev-d2844865d26b.herokuapp.com/html/contests).

 *How can I authenticate my bot?*
-A bot is authenticated with a long-lived `refresh_token`, which can be generated on [<kumite>/html/me](https://kumite-dev-d2844865d26b.herokuapp.com/html/me)
+A bot is authenticated with a long-lived `refresh_token`, which can be generated on [<kumite>/html/me](https://kumite-dev-d2844865d26b.herokuapp.com/html/me).
+Read more at [Authentication](https://www.solven.eu/kumite/authentication/)

 *Where is the API documentation?*
 API can be browsed on: